CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

 * Configure the module with an explicit signing policy which has the :ref:`policy_rrsig-lifetime` value in the order of hours.

+* Note that :ref:`policy_single-type-signing` should be set explicitly to avoid fallback to backward-compatible default.

 Example
 -------